spoo-bar/cosmy-wasmy/README.md

 * Initialize

     Specify the Code Id of the uploaded contract wasm and provide a label for the smart contract.
 Include any JSON initialization information needed and select the wallet account from the account view to sign and broadcast the transaction and the response/err will be output.
-You also send any funds needed by the contract for the execution.
+You can also send any funds needed by the contract for the initialization.

     The selected account will be set as admin for the contract.